jburgy/jburgy.github.io/docs/_posts/2023-03-16-put-it-in-a-brandy-snifter.md

 Converting TBIL text to bytes might strike some readers as one low-level step too far.
 However, this [two-bit history post](https://twobithistory.org/2018/11/12/cat.html) reminds us of a (fortunately) distant past where assemblers were the first piece of software developers had to create before using a new machine.
-Can you imagine feverishly unboxing your brand new laptop only to discover that it only understand [hex](https://en.wikipedia.org/wiki/Hexadecimal)?
+Can you imagine feverishly unboxing your brand new laptop only to discover that it only understands [hex](https://en.wikipedia.org/wiki/Hexadecimal)?

 {% include terminal.html worker="/blog/TinyBasic.worker.js" %}